-- Undetected: An error that is not indicated. - Detected: An error that is indicated, such as by a message or a signal. - Unmasked: An error that is propagating. - Masked: An error that is not propagating. - Hard: An error caused by a permanent fault. - Soft: An error caused by a transient or intermittent fault.
+- Undetected: An error whose presence is not indicated. - Detected: An error whose presence is indicated by a message or a signal. - Masked: An error whose impact is compensated so that the system specification is satisfied despite the incorrect state; the propagation of the error is limited. - Unmasked: An error that has not been compensated and has the potential to propagate. - Hard: An error caused by a permanent fault. - Soft: An error caused by a transient or intermittent fault.